AdobeDocs/workfront.en/help/quicksilver/workfront-basics/mobile-apps/using-the-workfront-mobile-app/wf-mdm.md

 product-previous: mobile
 navigation-topic: use-the-workfront-mobile-app
 title: Adobe Workfront for Mobile Device Management (MDM)
-description: Adobe Workfront has partnered with a few Mobile Device Management (MDM) platforms to provide organizations a more secure and controlled mobile experience.
+description: Adobe [!DNL Workfront] has partnered with a few Mobile Device Management (MDM) platforms to provide organizations a more secure and controlled mobile experience.
 The Workfront mobile app is available on the following mobile device management platforms - EDIT ME.
 author: Lisa
 feature: Get Started with Workfront
 exl-id: 6f989fb8-5e33-4626-92cf-1d3a629698b0
 ---
 # Adobe Workfront for Mobile Device Management (MDM)

-Adobe Workfront has partnered with a few Mobile Device Management (MDM) platforms to provide organizations a more secure and controlled mobile experience.
+Adobe [!DNL Workfront] has partnered with a few Mobile Device Management (MDM) platforms to provide organizations a more secure and controlled mobile experience.
 The Workfront mobile app is available on the following mobile device management platforms:

 ## MobileIron

-See MobileIron's help documentation to install the Workfront mobile app from their platform:
+See MobileIron's help documentation to install the [!DNL Workfront] mobile app from their platform:

 * iOS
 * Android